lynnfaraday/aresmush.com/_root/features/ares-for-players.md

 ## Little Things

 Ares tries to make players’ lives easier.
-These little conveniences, like a better AFK system and a clear separation between IC and OOC command output, add up to a more pleasurable experience overall.
+These little conveniences add up to a more pleasurable experience overall, and include:

+* A better AFK system.
+* More helpful help files.
+* A clear separation between IC and OOC command output.
+* Utilities that people often code themselves,  from multi-descers to dice rollers.
+* Flexible keepalive handling.
+* Custom command shortcuts.
+* And much more!